Eclypheon/cheer-plan-pro/position-sheet-considerations.md

 - Test with no selected line (for team categories)
 - Test propagation behavior when routine length changes
 - Test mobile interaction without selection
+- Test deselect functionality by clicking on empty areas of the sheet
+- Test reset functionality to ensure all position sheet elements are properly reset

 ## Performance Considerations